Project-Books/book-project/styleguides/REACT_STYLEGUIDE.md

    - But mutliple stateless components are allowed per file
 - Always use JSX syntax

+## Files

+- All source files should start with our [copyright notice](https://github.com/Project-Books/book-project/blob/react-login-558/COPYRIGHT) attached verbatim.

 ## Class vs. React.createClass

 - Use `class extends React.Component` if you have internal state.
 Otherwise, use regular functions (not arrow functions)